Old-Fashioned Vintage Christmas Candy Recipes

 2. Mom’s Honey Taffy by Leanne L.

-It doesn’t seem like I see many recipes where honey is used.
+It doesn’t seem like I see many recipes that use honey.
 I love honey and often use it as a sugar substitute.
 Honey is a natural sweetener and, as such, is healthier for us.
 As a child, I remember watching my mom “pull” the taffy we’d enjoy eating during the holidays.
-As mentioned in the instructions, be careful not to get burned by the hot taffy as you do the “pulling” part.
-This can be a fun family activity; think how buff your arm muscles will be.
+As mentioned in the instructions, be careful not to get burned by the hot taffy while doing the “pulling” part.
+This can be a fun family activity; think about how buff your arm muscles will be.

 - 1 cup sugar